ScrawnyGrandpa/Final_Project_Fullstack/backend/README.md

-** To run the project you need an .env file which is explained in the instalation section **
+** Important: To run the project you need an .env file which is explained in the instalation section ** ** Important: If this isn't the first time you run this project, please make sure to PURGE your mongoDB database of the "scrawnyGrandpaGuides" collection first.

-Full Name: Anastacia Siniagovski
+Full Name: Anastacia Siniagovski.
-ID: 317261147
-Phone: 050-2212-773

 This is the BACKEND ReadMe file.
 Please follow the instructions below.
-To download the Backend folder from GitHub navigate to https://download-directory.github.io/ and paste the following URL into the text box https://github.com/ScrawnyGrandpa/Final_Project_Fullstack/tree/0e113bde919086e88b72b863b5b28ae54fc55a2e/backend , and hit enter .
+To download the Backend folder from GitHub navigate to https://download-directory.github.io/ and paste the permalink of the Backend Folder.
+Hit enter t download the ZIP file.

 Bosses, Trash and Users API